bassistTech/rayTrace/readme.md

 An interesting bit of trivia is that Python is highly optimized for fast access of **dict** structures.
 I've got them in the inner loops of my ray tracing code, and my tests have shown that there's no speed penalty.

 I think I've made effective use of **Numpy**, but it could always improve.
 I've tested a number of further improvements, most of which produce little or no gain at the expense of readability.
-That's not worthwhile for me, because I don't want my code to be opaque to critique.
+Tiny gains are not worthwhile for me, because I don't want my code to be opaque to critique.
 I spent some time converting my code to work with **Numba**.
-Once again, little or no improvement, and the code became pretty baroque.
+Once again, little or no improvement, and the code became pretty barbarous.

 ## Bibliography of existing packages